Virtual appliance

 A virtual appliance is a pre-configured virtual machine image, ready to run on a hypervisor; virtual appliances are a subset of the broader class of software appliances.
 Installation of a software appliance on a virtual machine and packaging that into an image creates a virtual appliance.
 Like software appliances, virtual appliances are intended to eliminate the installation, configuration and maintenance costs associated with running complex stacks of software.

 A virtual appliance is not a complete virtual machine platform, but rather a software image containing a software stack designed to run on a virtual machine platform which may be a Type 1 or Type 2 hypervisor.
-Like a physical computer, a hypervisor is merely a platform for running an operating system environment and does not provide application software itself.

-Many virtual appliances provide a Web page user interface to permit their configuration.
-A virtual appliance is usually built to host a single application; it therefore represents a new way to deploy applications on a network.

 File formats

 Virtual appliances are provided to the user or customer as files, via either electronic downloads or physical distribution.
 The file format most commonly used is the Open Virtualization Format (OVF).
 It may also be distributed as Open Virtual Appliance (OVA), the .ova file format is interchangeable with .ovf.
 The Distributed Management Task Force (DMTF) publishes the OVF specification documentation.
 Most virtualization platforms, including those from VMware, Microsoft, Oracle, and Citrix, can install virtual appliances from an OVF file.